verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 ---
 Review the following key concepts to understand multicluster Verrazzano:
-- Admin cluster - A Kubernetes cluster that serves as the central management point for deploying and monitoring applications in the managed clusters.
+- Admin cluster - A Kubernetes cluster that serves as the central management point for deploying and monitoring applications in managed clusters.
 - Managed clusters - A Kubernetes cluster that has the following characteristics:
   - It is registered with an admin cluster with a unique name.
   - Verrazzano multicluster applications may be deployed to the managed cluster from the admin cluster.
   - Logs and metrics for Verrazzano system components and Verrazzano multicluster applications deployed on the managed cluster are viewable from the admin cluster.
 - Verrazzano multicluster resources - Custom Kubernetes resources defined by Verrazzano.